Part of the Revenue Operations series

 Hour 1-4: Pull the Stage Data

 Export your last 90 days of CRM data with stage timestamps.
+This is revenue operations at its most practical.
 Calculate two things for every stage:

 Plot both numbers for every stage in a simple table.